JamesOQ/Tunning-Up-Music-Highway/README.md

 #### EDA

-This directory contains all notebooks, scripts, plots, and intermediate data used for exploring and visualizing crash data along the I-40 corridor.
+This directory contains all notebooks, plots, and intermediate data used for exploring and visualizing crash data along the I-40 corridor.

 ##### Notebooks & Scripts
 - **`Crash dataset visualizations.ipynb`**